nymanlf/datascience1repo/README.md

 # datascience1repo
-This is my first practice repo
+This is my first practice repo.
+Git is pretty awesome!